FileInfo is provided by the

 yourself in your upload handler or this data will be lost.
 The other metadata

-for the object in GCS is stored in GCS automatically, so you don't need to
+for the object in Google Cloud Storage is stored in Google Cloud Storage automatically, so you don't need to

 save that in your upload handler.